orthanc-mirrors/orthanc-book/Sphinx/source/plugins/object-storage.rst

   }

-The **UseTransferMode** configuration is used to select the `Transfer Manager <https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/examples-s3-transfermanager.html>`__ mode in the AWS SDK client.
+The **UseTransferManager** configuration is used to select the `Transfer Manager <https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/examples-s3-transfermanager.html>`__ mode in the AWS SDK client.
-This option was introduced in version 2.3.0 and is the default one.
-If set to false, the default mode is used.
+This option was introduced in version 2.3.0.
+If set to false (default value), the default "object" mode is used.

 .. _minio: